Property Tax – Five Ways to Slash Your UK Property Tax Bills

 This is because:

-If you decide to sell the property before you renew the furnishings, then by using the ‘renewal basis,’ you will not have managed to offset any renewal cost at all against your property.
+If you decide to sell the property before you renew the furnishings, then using the ‘renewal basis,’ you will not have managed to offset any renewal cost against your property.

 This means that you will have incurred unnecessary taxes!